Facility Use Policy

 The History Center may cancel the event if any of the property necessary to the intended use has become unsafe or unsuitable for such use.
 In such an eventuality, at the Client’s option, the scheduled event may be rescheduled on a mutually acceptable date.
 If a date cannot be established or if the Client opts not to reschedule the event, the History Center will refund ALL deposits received.

-Caterer: All food and beverages (excluding alcoholic beverages which must always be provided by Hoaglin Fine Catering) must be provided by a provider approved by the History Center and all such agreements shall be subject to a separate agreement between the Client and caterer.
+Caterer: All food and beverages (excluding alcoholic beverages which must always be provided by Hoaglin Catering) must be provided by a provider approved by the History Center and all such agreements shall be subject to a separate agreement between the Client and caterer.
+Live action stations are not permitted at IHS due to the fire suppression system.
 Eating and drinking may be restricted in some areas including the facility’s galleries, and at no time is personal food and beverages permitted to be brought into the facility.

 Cleaning and Maintenance: Cleaning and maintenance services are provided prior to and after the event in public spaces, restrooms and the event space reserved.
 However, additional fees can be assessed should clean-up be deemed excessive.